 Further consideration is needed regarding making the groundwater level data from these monitoring bores public.
-The Department of Planning and Environment will consider this as part of the implementation of its open data framework.
+The department will consider this as part of the implementation of its open data framework.

-More broadly, the Department of Planning and Environment - Water has been liaising with stakeholders on issues that may require further discussion.
+More broadly, the department has been liaising with stakeholders on issues that may require further discussion.

 Water Monitoring Strategy – NSW Coal Basins

 The Water Monitoring Strategy for Coal Basins in NSW was developed to improve our understanding of groundwater behaviour in the NSW coal-bearing geological basins.

 The NSW Government committed $22 million to deliver the strategy, and in 2021 it was completed when 79 groundwater bores in coal basins were added to its groundwater monitoring network.